-- 2.4 The role of the Tōtara Springs Company Board is to: - ensure that the needs and rights of children come first as the safety and wellbeing of each child is the paramount consideration in all circumstances. - support the Chief Executive Officer, in their capacity as the Designated Person for Child Protection, to ensure that all allegations are managed appropriately.
+2.4 The role of the Totara Springs Company Board is to:

+o support the Chief Executive Officer, in their capacity as the Designated appropriately.

-- ensure that no investigation occurs without appropriate consultation and a decision whether a response from Oranga Tamariki or the Police is required. - inform the Designated Person for Child Protection immediately should any member of the Company Board be aware of a concern for the wellbeing and safety of a child who is involved, in any capacity, with Totara Springs. - 2.5 The Chair of the Company Board will be directly informed of any allegations of abuse made against the Designated Person for Child Protection.
+Person for Child Protection, to ensure that all allegations are managed o ensure that no investigation occurs without appropriate consultation and a decision whether a response from Oranga Tamariki or the Police is required.

+o inform the Designated Person for Child Protection immediately should any member of the Company Board be aware of a concern for the wellbeing and safety of a child who is involved, in any capacity, with Totara Springs.

+2.5 The Chair of the Company Board will be directly informed of any allegations of abuse made against the Designated Person for Child Protection.

+Section Three

-Section Three: Child Protection Procedures
+Child Protection Procedures

-- 3.1 The procedures set out in section three of this policy provide staff, and residents, with guidelines to assist in identifying and responding appropriately to concerns of abuse and neglect, whether these concerns are their own or are the concerns of a third party, and to understand their role in keeping children safe. - 3.2 The procedures set out below will help staff, and residents, with: - o the identification of abuse - handling disclosures, whether verbal or behavioural, from a child - reporting procedures
+3.1 The procedures set out in section three of this policy provide staff, and residents, with guidelines to assist in identifying and responding appropriately to concerns of abuse and neglect, whether these concerns are their own or are the concerns of a third party, and to understand their role in keeping children safe.

+3.2 The procedures set out below will help staff, and residents, with:

+o the identification of abuse